Where is Bhutan?

 International tourist visas a cost of USD $40 applies.
-This can be paid in advance to you tour operator or travel agent.
+This can be paid in advance to your tour operator or travel agent.
 For Indian passport (or VIC) holders, Bangladeshi nationals and persons from the Maldives there is no cost incurred.

 How do I get to Bhutan?

 There are a number of airports where you can fly into Bhutan from (Thailand Bangkok; Nepal Kathmandu; Singapore and India Delhi, Kolkata, Bodh Gaya Dacca, Guwahati).
-At present Drukair, the national airline, is the only airline to operate flights in and out of the country.
-Also, there are three land border crossings which you can travel into the kingdom overland.
+At present Drukair, the national airline is the only airline to operate flights in and out of the country.
+Also, there are three land border crossings in which you can travel into the kingdom overland.
 All crossings are along the Indian border only Phuentsholing, Gelephu and Samdrup Jongkhar.
 All travel arrangements to Bhutan must be made through a tour operator.
 We will make all the necessary arrangements.

 What does the $200/$250 per day minimum daily package include?

 The $200 per day (low season) and $250 per day (high season) package includes a minimum of 3 star accommodations, costs for food, an experienced guide and transportation (with driver) within the country.
 Also included in the price is a $65 per day royalty that goes towards free education, free healthcare and poverty alleviation.
 All of these services will be arranged by your tour operator.